 A minimum of a 2.1 Honours degree or equivalent (eg GPA 3.0 or equivalent) with computing as a major subject.
 Further information regarding academic entry requirements: firstname.lastname@example.org

 Months of entry

-The Masters in Information Security provides you with a thorough grounding in professional software development, together with experience of developing a project proposal and conducting a development project, preparing you for responsible positions in the IT industry.
+The Masters in Information Security provides you with a thorough grounding in professional software development, together with experience of conducting a development project, preparing you for responsible positions in the IT industry.

-· The University of Glasgow’s School of Computing Science is consistently highly ranked achieving 1st in Scotland and 2nd in the UK (Guardian University Guide 2014)
+- The School of Computing Science is consistently highly ranked achieving 2nd in Scotland and 10th in the UK (Complete University Guide 2017)

-· You will have opportunities to meet industrial speakers who contribute to our professional skills & issues course.
-Employers also come to make recruitment presentations, and often seek to recruit our graduates during the programme.
+- You will have opportunities to meet employers who come to make recruitment presentations, and often seek to recruit our graduates during the programme.

 Modes of delivery of the MSc in Information Security include lectures, seminars and tutorials and allow students the opportunity to take part in lab, project and team work.

 - Crytography and secure development

 - Cyber security fundamentals